 What rewards do you get for playing Shadow Quiz?

-If you win: You're presented with three wicker baskets in small, medium, and large sizes.
+If you win: You're shown three wicker baskets in small, medium, and large sizes.
 Pick one to receive the treasure inside.
-Example prizes documented by Game8 include a Maple-Syrup Tap (small box), Bird Nest (medium box), and Wooden Bear Statue (large box), though the actual contents are randomized.
+Example prizes include a Maple-Syrup Tap (small box), Bird Nest (medium box), and Wooden Bear Statue (large box), though the actual contents are randomized.

 Treasures earned from minigames can be sold for money, which funds food, clothing, and other Mii needs.
 Winning consistently is worth the effort for the higher-tier treasure boxes.